siat-lxjlab/PPT/README.md

 # PPT
-The repository is mainly builded for storing the PPTs in the past.
+The repository is mainly built for storing past presentation slides.